tisho/app_config/README.md

 	             \ \_\   \ \_\                                     /\____/
 	              \/_/    \/_/                                     \_/__/

 *AppConfig* does pretty much what [all](http://github.com/cjbottaro/app_config) [the](http://github.com/stephencelis/app) [other](http://github.com/merbjedi/app_config) [great](http://github.com/oshuma/app_config) application configuration plugins do, but requires even less configuration (I know, how meta).
 It reads your config from YAML files, supports nested options, and automatically reloads your changes in `development` mode.

-It also has a README with ASCII art in it.
+It also has a README with cool ASCII art in it.

 Install
 =======